evanx/config-hmset/README.md

 Note that since this is a container, usually `redisHost` it will not be `localhost` unless bridged e.g. via `--network=host.`

+We can inspect the hashes `key` to verify that its fields were set as expected:
 ```shell
 $ redis-cli hgetall myconfig
 1) "url"